NathaanTFM/discord-game-sdk-python/README.md

 The code needs **more comments, type hinting**.
 You can also implement the **missing features**, or add **more tests**.
 Feel free to open a **pull request**!

 You can also **report issues**.
-Just open an issue and I will ll look into it!
+Just open an issue and I will look into it!

 ## Examples